CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/1-installation/README.md

 # Deep Modeling for Molecular Simulation
-Hands-on sessions - Day 1 - July 7, 2022
+Hands-on sessions - Day 1 - July 11, 2023

-Installation of DeePMD-kit, visualization software and accessing the DP library
+Installation of DeePMD-kit, Quantum Espresso, and visualization software

 ## Aims

 DeePMD-kit is a package written in Python/C++ that implements deep learning algoritms for molecular simulation.
 In particular, it is able to learn the potential energy surface, dipole moments, and polarizability from appropriate training sets based on electronic structure calculations.
-The aim of this tutorial is to describe the available installation methods for DeePMD-kit and explore the DP library, a repository of models built using DeePMD-kit.
+The aim of this tutorial is to describe the available installation methods for DeePMD-kit and other software that will be used during the tutorial.

 ## Objectives